Memory is a strange thing.

 If you’re looking to do a little Gatlinburg bar-hopping, this is a decent spot and you won’t have to stagger far back to your hotel.

 The views aren’t great, but the expansive lobby and multiple on-site dining options are impressive.
-Plus, most of the rooms come with a balcony.
+Plus, most of the rooms come with a private balcony.

 Still, the best views are probably of the pool.
 But it’s a nice little oasis in the mountains.